ydm/django-cart2/README.md

 ```

 ####Template tags
-There is a simple template-tag you can use to check the quantity of a
+There is a simple template tag you can use to check the quantity of a
 product (given you have just the product object at hand).
 ```html
 {% load carttags %}